 | Property risk | N/A for unsecured options | Secured loans put your home at risk |

-Perhaps the most immediate benefit of debt consolidation is the simplification of your finances.
+Yes, you replace multiple payments to different creditors with a single monthly payment to one lender.
 Instead of keeping track of multiple payment dates, minimum amounts, and interest rates across several creditors, you have a single monthly payment to one lender.
 This makes budgeting considerably easier and reduces the likelihood of accidentally missing a payment, which could damage your credit score.

+Often, yes.
 If your existing debts include high-interest credit cards (which commonly charge 18% to 30% APR or more), store finance, or overdrafts, consolidating them into a single loan at a lower rate could reduce the amount of interest you pay.
 This is particularly true if you consolidate with a secured loan, where rates may be considerably lower because the lender has the security of your property.

+In many cases, yes.
 By securing a lower interest rate, extending the repayment term, or both, your total monthly payments could decrease.
 This can free up cash flow for other essential expenses and provide valuable breathing room in a tight budget.
 For many borrowers, this reduction in monthly outgoings is the primary motivation for consolidating.

 Over 30% of UK adults with consumer credit report finding their debt repayments a burden.
 Consolidation can simplify finances, but only if the total cost is fully understood.

-This is arguably the most important consideration.
+Yes, and this is arguably the most important consideration.
 While your monthly payments may be lower, extending the repayment term means you are paying interest for longer.
 A credit card debt that might have been cleared in three years could, when consolidated into a 15 or 20-year secured loan, end up costing significantly more in total interest.
 Always ask your broker to show you the total cost of borrowing over the full term, not just the monthly figure.

+Yes.
 If you consolidate using a second charge loan or by remortgaging, the borrowing is secured against your home.
 This means that if you fail to keep up with repayments, your property could be repossessed.
 Before opting for secured consolidation, you should be confident that you can afford the repayments for the full term, including if interest rates rise (on a variable rate product) or if your circumstances change.

-Consolidation addresses the symptom — multiple debts — but not necessarily the cause.
+No. Consolidation addresses the symptom — multiple debts — but not the cause.
 If overspending or poor budgeting led to the debt in the first place, there is a real risk of falling into the same pattern.
 Once your credit cards and overdrafts are cleared by the consolidation loan, the temptation to use them again can be significant.
 This could leave you in a worse position than before, with the consolidation loan plus new unsecured debts.

 Depending on the type of consolidation, there may be several fees to consider: arrangement fees on the new loan, valuation fees (for secured loans), legal fees, broker fees, and potentially early repayment charges on your existing debts.
 These costs need to be factored into your calculations to determine whether consolidation is truly cost-effective.

+No, not all debts are suitable for consolidation.
 While most common consumer debts can be consolidated, some types of debt (such as student loans, tax debts, or debts subject to legal proceedings) may not be suitable for inclusion.
 It is important to discuss your full debt picture with a broker or adviser to understand what can and cannot be consolidated.

 Can I consolidate debts without using my home as security?+